ukharwa/maze_solver/README.md

-# maze_solver
+# Maze Solver
-Simple Maze Creator and Solver Written in python
+A simple maze creator and solver written in python following the project on `boot.dev`